Wani2Y/Edmonton-pet-license-distribution-R/README.md

 # R script

 ## project "Edmonton_pet_license_distribution (2019 - 2021)"
-This project is a personal entertaiment to explore the pet preference it Edmonton residents.
+This project is a geospatial analysis to explore the pet preference it Edmonton residents.
+The goal is to determined pet preferencs of people living in Edmonton between cats and dogs.

 ![Districts wiht more dog or cat owners in Edmonton](https://github.com/user-attachments/assets/96e8d5ca-2915-4dc5-8c66-4297789152a2)

-## Description
+## Source Data
 This project uses licenced pet data between 2019 and 2020, to explore which neighbourhood prefer cats over dogs.
-Numbers of cat and dog licences are summed up and compared by neighbour, and the results are mapped on a .shp file of Edmonton.
-Lastly, the exported map is decorated by memes in Adobe Photoshop.
-I may update the map in the furture with more updated data.
+Numbers of cat and dog licences are summed up and compared by neighbourhoud, and the results are mapped on a map of Edmonton using a .shp file.
+Lastly, the exported map is decorated by memes in Adobe Photoshop such that it would be better received by the general public.

-Creator of the source data also produced a dashboard with more detailed information (https://public.tableau.com/app/profile/city.of.edmonton/viz/EdmontonPetLicenses/EdmontonPetLicenses).
+Creator of the source data also produced a dashboard with more detailed information on dog breeds (https://public.tableau.com/app/profile/city.of.edmonton/viz/EdmontonPetLicenses/EdmontonPetLicenses).

 ## License
 This repository is licensed under the MIT License.